Kinds of short & feature films showcased at the H. P. Lovecraft Film Festival:

 - If a technological mechanism opens a gate to Hell, but that Hell is really a cosmically different dimension filled with sanity-shattering revelations about the nature of humanity (like Clive Barker's Hellraiser AND like Don Coscarelli's Phantasm), then it might be Lovecraftian.

 Only you can decide if your film transcends conventional horror genres with Lovecraftian ideas.
 If you think it does... please submit it to us.
 DID YOU READ THIS FAR?
-Tell us you know your film or script is Lovecraftian and save $5 on the submission fee by using the code "IKNOWHPL" when you submit.
+Tell us you know your film or script is Lovecraftian and save $5 on the submission fee starting March 16, 2020 by using the code "IKNOWHPL" when you submit.

 ON PUBLIC AVAILABILITY (YouTube, Vimeo, etc.): We want to show great films to our audience on a big screen in a historic movie theater, especially films that our audience can't see at home.
-We fairly consider all submissions, but prefer films not easily seen by the public on YouTube, or other sites.
-We recommend that you wait to reveal your masterpiece after it has made its festival appearances.
+We RARELY SELECT films that can be freely seen by the public on YouTube, or other video sites.
+We recommend that you wait to reveal your masterpiece after it has made its (hopefully many) festival appearances.
 This gives us the best opportunity to attract a large audience that supports indie film in a fantastic setting, and we can more easily promote your film as a premiere, which could lead to great media exposure for you.

 Filmmakers of films selected to play at the H.P.
 Lovecraft Film Festival will be invited to attend the festival at which their film is playing, and will receive complimentary entrance to the festival and other special events.
 It is a fun weekend, with a seasoned crowd of intelligent film enthusiasts and Lovecraftians from all over the world.
 Attending filmmakers will be able to speak to the audience directly through Q&As following their film screenings.
 Travel and lodging is not included.